RSSNext/rsshub-docs/src/deploy/index.md

 # Deployment

+If you want a ready-to-use option, try [Folo](https://folo.is/), an AI RSS reader built for modern feed workflows.
+The project is also open source on [GitHub](https://github.com/RSSNext/Folo).

 RSSHub provides a painless deployment process if you are equipped with basic programming knowledge, you may open an [issue](https://github.com/DIYgod/RSSHub/issues/new/choose) if you believe you have encountered a problem not listed [here](https://github.com/DIYgod/RSSHub/issues), the community will try to sort it out asap.

 The deployment may involve the followings: